Shivamm14/Hangman-game/README.md

 # Hangman-game
-source code of hangman game
+Contains source code of hangman game and a words.txt file containg lots of words to play the game .